contentauth/c2pa-python/docs/native-resources-management.md

 On success the object stays `ACTIVE` because the Python-side object is still valid: it has a live native pointer, its public methods still work, and callers may continue using it (e.g. reading the updated manifest or feeding in another fragment).
 The lifecycle state does not change because from `ManagedResource`'s perspective nothing has closed.
 Only the underlying native pointer has been swapped.
 This is different from a consumed teardown (`_teardown(free_handle=False)`), where the object transitions to `CLOSED` and becomes unusable.
 On the success path the old pointer must not be freed by `ManagedResource` because the native library already consumed it as part of the FFI call.
 The failure path is different and is covered by the triage in [`_consume_and_swap()`](#_consume_and_swap).

+`Reader.with_fragment()` runs the swap inside `self._native_call()`, and keeps a `_fragment_streams` list holding the `Stream` wrapper for the current fragment.
+Each call to `with_fragment()` replaces that list rather than appending to it, closing the previous fragment's wrapper immediately: the native reader never reads a superseded fragment back, and each open wrapper pins a native stream, its callbacks, and the caller's buffer.

 ### `_consume_and_swap()`

 Every call of this shape goes through one helper, which takes the FFI call as a callable and handles the outcomes: